mpaillassa/MaxiMask/README.md

 # MaxiMask
 MaxiMask is a convolutional neural network (CNN) that detects contaminants in astronomical images.

+Submitter paper in A&A is available on arXiv: https://arxiv.org/abs/1907.08298

 <p align="center">
   <img src="logo.png" width="300">
 </p>